hrushikeshrv/charm/docs/stockfish.md

 Replace `arduinoPort` with the name of the port to which your Arduino connects to your PC.
 For windows, this port is usually named `COMx`, where x is a number.
 For Linux/MacOS, this port is usually named `/dev/ttyUSBx`, where x is a number.

-If you run into any errors while trying to use Stockfish with the arm, feel free to [open an issue](https://github.com/hrushikeshrv/charm/issues).
+If you run into any errors while trying to use Stockfish with the arm, please [open an issue](https://github.com/hrushikeshrv/charm/issues).

 For a detailed description of all of the options used in the above command, as well as more options that are available to you, take a look at the [usage instructions](./usage.md#script-options).